 Exception: If all numbers are of equal importance, emphasize none of them.

 If the screen width is small, do not hide this column or move it to the pop-in area.

 Exception: If the column containing the object identifier and the column containing the key attribute do not fit together on the screen, move the column containing the key attribute to the pop-in area.

 To trigger actions on multiple items, use a multiselection table (sap.m.Table, property: mode, value: sap.m.ListMode.MultiSelect):

 - Offer the corresponding actions in the footer toolbar if the responsive table is the only area on the screen where actions can be applied.
-This has the advantage that the actions on the footer toolbar are fixed on the screen and you cannot scroll them away.
+The advantage is that actions on the footer toolbar are fixed on the screen and cannot be scrolled away.

 - In all other cases, show the actions on the table toolbar.